 Find out more about The Crucible Project and how to apply here.

 Applications are now open!

-They should have an innovative business idea (concept/service or product), that requires development, and holds the potential to be the basis of a company within the period of funding (November 2017 to August 2018).
+You should have a business idea (concept/service or product), that requires development, and holds the potential to be the basis of a company within the period of the project (August 2018 - September 2019).

 We welcome ideas from all faculties and disciplines and your idea does not have to relate specifically to your studies.
-Successful applicants will need to be based in Leicestershire for the duration of the project, which will run November 2017 - August 2018.
+Successful applicants will need to be based in Leicestershire for the duration of the project.

 To discuss the project in more detail and register your interest, please email Simon Baines via firstname.lastname@example.org.

 "This is an amazing opportunity... you’ll be provided with mentoring, facilities and even support with living costs" - Victoria Ganusceac (Fashion E-commerce)

 "With the help of experts from multiple backgrounds has provided the kick-start and structure that we would have struggled to do on our own" - Simon Winter (Product & Furniture Design)